 Featuring a unique concept to present all sustainable and renewable material solutions at one event: bio-based, CO2-based and recycled.
-This time, the conference will be held as hybrid event.
+This time, the conference will be held as online event only.
 300 to 400 participants are expected.

 There is a growing market demand for advanced and ready-to-use sustainable material solutions with a low carbon footprint – and fossil-free.
 As a response to this challenge, nova-Institute has decided to unite all relevant industries in the new Renewable Materials Conference (RMC).
 Over three days, participants get a complete overview of the latest renewable material solutions from a wide range of sustainable raw materials and technologies.